-Rubicon 3 Adventure Sailing’s Bruce Jacobson shares his 8 tips for confident digital navigation.
+Rubicon 3 Adventure Sailing’s Bruce Jacobs shares his 8 tips for confident digital navigation.

 1 Check the GPS settings